El Bilal Touré: Loan to VfB Stuttgart

 On 23 August 2024, Touré joined Bundesliga club VfB Stuttgart on loan for the 2024–25 season with a buy option included in the deal.
 Later that year, on 22 October, he scored his first UEFA Champions League goal in the stoppage time, securing a 1–0 away victory over Juventus.
 A month later, he sustained a metatarsal fracture during international duty which would keep him side-lined for several months.

-Beşiktaş
+Loan to Beşiktaş

-On 25 August 2025, El-Bilal joined Turkish giants Beşiktaş initially on a season-long loan, with the move set to become permanent next season due to an obligation to buy.
+On 25 August 2025, El-Bilal joined Turkish giants Beşiktaş initially on a season-long loan.

+Loan to Parma

+On 7 August 2026, Touré joined fellow Serie A side Parma on a season-long loan deal.

 International career

 Touré won the 2019 Africa U-20 Cup of Nations with the Mali U20s.
 He debuted with the senior Mali national team in a 3–0 friendly win over Ghana on 9 October 2020, scoring on his debut.

+On 11 December 2025, Touré was called up to the Mali squad for the 2025 Africa Cup of Nations.